 - A completed Form TM47

 - Photocopy of your passport page showing latest visa stamp

 - Proof of address/residence

-90 day report by mail – EMS your passport to immigration
+90-day report by mail – EMS your passport to the immigration office

 Certain Immigration offices are now accepting the TM 47 by mail, It must be mailed seven to fifteen days before